 - 5. Direct the scanner at the object and click Record (▶) - 6.
 Scan the object freely.
 You can pause and resume the session as necessary. - 7.
-Click Stop; all scans will move to the coordinate system with the Z axis normal to the base.

-8. Close the Scan panel.
+Click Stop; all scans will move to the coordinate system with the Z axis normal to the base. - 8.
+Close the Scan panel.
 After Artec Studio performs Fine registration, the Base removal algorithm will remove the previously detected supporting surface.
+If not, erase it manually.

-Figure 5.6.: Scanning with the Enable automatic base removal option.
+Figure 5.6: Scanning with the Enable automatic base removal option.